YCYGEN/AR-Take-Home-Playground/README.md

 Download the template project and inspect the given `Playground` scene.
 You will find a folder called `Models/Actor` containing 2 .fbx files, containing a humanoid avatar and each file has an animation associated to it.

-Solution should have Task A fully finished, while Task B is considered advanced.
+Solution should have Task A and B finished, while Task C is considered optional.
 If you don't have time to develop Task B, please provide an explanation of how would you approach solving the task and keep in mind that this will be one of the conversation topics in the review, cause it's a really fun conversation starter for many other related topics.

 ### Task A
+Basic Level Interactions.

 For this task, it will be enough to use any of the `Actor_Walking` or `Actor_HangingIdle` models.
 You should prepare an AR scene which will allow the user to:
 - Run the Playground app on an iPhone device supporting ARFoundation 5.0.2 (or Android should be fine, even though the project is not prepared for this so it will require more work)